 When it comes to pre-manufactured acoustic panels, there are many options.
-Fabric wrapped, polyester, P.E.E.P, wood fiber, foam, cotton, and metal are all common acoustic panels.
+Fabric wrapped, polyester, Expanded Polypropylene (E.P.P), wood fiber, foam, cotton, and metal are all common acoustic panels.
 Melamine Foam Panels (MFP) are Class A fire rated, extremely versatile, and can be used in more environments than most all other acoustic panels.

 Stay Away from the Flames!

 Melamine Foam Panels are Class A fire rated which means they can be used in any commercial architectural environment.
 Years ago, polyurethane foam acoustic panels were the only option.
-Polyurethane foam is Class B fire rated on its best day which means it can only be used in residential environments and commercial environments with sprinklers.
+Polyurethane foam is Class B fire rated (unless treated with a chemical flame retardant) which means it can only be used in residential environments and commercial environments with sprinklers.
 Polyurethane is petroleum-based making it more flammable.
 MFP’s are not petroleum-based making them less flammable and thus safer.

 Look at all the Colors